connerc/mkto-manager/README.md

     },
 })

 //  Get multiple Programs
 mktoManager.assets.Program.find({
     offset: 0,              //  Offset value, like a paging token (sort of)
-    maxReturn: 200,         //  Defaults to 20 per the API Docs })
+    maxReturn: 200,         //  Defaults to 20 per the API Docs, maximum 200
+})
 ```

 ## Library

-All Marketo API logic is contained within `lib/`. ~~The root will also contain interfaces for using the API Instances via CLI, Node Apps, etc.~~
+All Marketo API logic is contained within `lib/`.

 `lib/index.js` will read the `lib/assets/` directory and load all Asset Handlers into the module export.
 This include `BaseAsset`, which all other Asset Handlers are based on.
-Usage, User, and Lead Handler library information is also consumed here.
+Usage, User, and ~Lead~ Handler library information is also consumed here.

-:warning: **All HTTP request methods are asynchronous and return Promises using Async/Await.**
+:warning: **All HTTP request methods are asynchronous and return Promises.**

+## Core Functions

 ### MktoRequest